build-trust/ockam-website/src/content/learn/how-to-guides/rust-sdk-code-examples/credentials.md

 }
 ```

-At this point, the holder has posession of credentials that can be provably trusted.
+The holder now has possession of credentials that can be provably trusted.
 We can
 prove this to verifiers by using a presentation manifest:

 ```rust